-- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised.

-- Patients reported that the appointment system was easy to use. - Staff met with GPs weekly to ensure that there were enough appointments available in the near future.
-GPs supplied extra appointments or employed a locum GP when necessary, for example during the winter months when there was increased patient demand. - The practice was significantly higher in the GP national survey than other practices in the clinical commissioning group (CCG) and national averages for questions related to access to the practice.
+- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was easy to use. - Staff met with GPs weekly to ensure that there were enough appointments available in the near future.
+GPs supplied extra appointments or employed a locum GP when necessary. - The practice was significantly higher in the GP national survey than other practices in the clinical commissioning group (CCG) and national averages for questions related to access to the practice.

-Listening and learning from concerns and complaints

-The practice took complaints and concerns seriously and responded to them appropriately to improve the quality of care.
+Listening and learning from concerns and complaints The practice took complaints and concerns seriously and responded to them appropriately to improve the quality of care.